Last Updated on

 The sending speeds are, therefore, ideal.
 WorldFirst also provides phone and online technical support to its customers.
 And it is aptly regulated in Canada, Australia, the U.S, and the U.K.

-Since its inception 8 years ago, TransferWise money transfer service has become a real success story of a startup that took a chance in the field of money transfer services.
+Since its inception 8 years ago, TransferWise money transfer service has become a real success story of a startup that took a chance in the field of money transfer and bank transfer services.

 The level of investment that TransferWise has received thus far is remarkable.